poinck/rss_to_diaspora/README.md

 - Unterstützung für http://gnufunzt.de/rss2.php

 ### Usage
 You have to create a child class from RSSBot and most likely overwrite the html_to_markdown method to fit your rss feed.
-Refer to holarsebot.py for a usage example used for https://www.holarse-linuxgaming.de